-1. Classroom teaching.
+1. Classroom Teaching.
 Candidates are expected to be excellent classroom teachers.
 Evaluation of a candidate's performance in this area will be based on the following:

 - a.
 Student evaluations of teaching.
 Probationary candidates will obtain student evaluations for all courses taught in the college using a standard College of Science and Engineering student evaluation of teaching effectiveness form.
 The Committee will review these student evaluations (quantitative and qualitative), including students' written comments on the survey, for indications about the quality of a candidate's classroom teaching.
 The candidate should prepare and include in their WPAF a summary table that includes all courses taught at SFSU in the period under review, enrollment, number of students that submitted evaluations, the corresponding numerical scores for all items, the overall mean score and the department means scores.
-The Committee will consider letters from students, either solicited or unsolicited, that address a candidate's teaching effectiveness.
-However, the Committee will not consider anonymous letters. - b.
+The RTP Committee or Faculty Affairs will provide a template for this table. - b.
 Peer evaluations of teaching.
 The Committee will review letters of evaluation and peer evaluation forms from Department faculty who have observed a candidate's classroom teaching and reviewed course materials including any online activities and materials.
-Probationary candidates will be evaluated at least once per year by faculty members of higher rank than the candidate's.
-The Committee will consider letters from other faculty members that address a candidate's teaching effectiveness, but will not consider anonymous letters.
+Probationary candidates will be evaluated at least once per year by faculty members of higher rank than the candidate.

-2. Directing student involvement in teaching and research.
-Connecting students with current teaching and research can attract students to the discipline and enhances the learning experience of both graduate and undergraduate students.
-In addition, preparing students for a thesis, professional career, or doctoral program often requires study beyond the regular course offerings of the Department.
-Hence, candidates who chair theses or other culminating experiences, serve on these committees, sponsor teaching and research activities involving students or direct independent study make a significant contribution to our students' education.
+2. Teaching Outside the Classroom.
+Connecting students with current research can attract students to the discipline and enhances the learning experience of both the graduate and undergraduate students.
+In addition, preparing students for a thesis, professional career, or doctoral program often requires study beyond regular course offerings of the Department.
+Hence, candidates who chair theses or other culminating experiences, serve on these committee, sponsor teaching and research activities involving students, or direct independent study make a significant contribution to our students' education.
 The Department places a high value on these types of activities.
+The candidate should provide a list of students advised on campus (e.g., in research laboratories), off-campus (e.g., by a different primary investigator or in a field placement), and as a thesis committee member.
+In each case, the list should indicate the time/effort involved.
+It is most appropriate to document student supervision in this section of the WPAF; publications with student co-authors should be included in the Professional Achievement & Growth section, described below.